Keksuccino/docs_fancymenu/docs/title-screen-glyph.md

 This disables the version check entirely, which also hides the emerald glyph at launch.

 Another way to hide the icon is by simply hiding the whole Mods button via FancyMenu.
 Hiding the button will also hide the glyph.

+# Hiding the NeoForge Icon

+For NeoForge it works exactly the same as for classic Forge.

+1. Open your `/config/fml.toml` file.
+2. Find the `versionCheck` setting.
+3. Set it to `false`: `versionCheck = false`
+4. Save and restart Minecraft.

 # Hiding the Vanilla Realms Icons